incepter/react-async-states/packages/docs/docs/api/use-async-state.md

 defined [here](./src/react/subscription/subscriptionUtils.js).

 ### configuration and manipulation
-The configuration argument may be a string, an object with supported properties, or a promise function (you won't be able to share it by this signature).
+The configuration argument may be a string, an object with supported properties, or a producer function (you won't be able to share it by this signature).
 If it is a string, it is used inside provider to only listen on an async state, without automatically triggering the run (but you can do it programmatically using what this hooks returns).
 If an object is provided, it may act like a simple subscription or a registration of a new async state (with fork/hoist).